olcf/cuda-training-series/exercises/hw12/readme.md

 ```

 To run outside of the node reservation window:
-Same steps as above, but do not include "--reservation=cuda_training -q shared" in the srun or salloc commands.
+Same steps as above, but do not include "*--reservation=cuda_training -q shared*" in the srun or salloc commands.

 If this code produces the correct matrix result, it will display: